zifangu/Machi-Koro-Digitization/UserGuide.md

-Each player alsocontains similar information about the establishments they own and the landmarks status with the exception that in landmarks `[ ]` indicates whether that landmark has been constructed or not as opposed to the activation range in establishments, separated by `..........................................`
+Each player also contains similar information about the establishments and landmarks with the exception that in landmarks `[ ]` indicates whether that landmark has been constructed or not as opposed to the activation range in establishments, separated by `..........................................`